Enterprise-CMCS/macpro-mdct-qmr/README.md

 We use Prettier to format all code.
 This runs as part of a Git Hook and changes to files will cause the deploy to fail.

 Most IDEs have a Prettier plugin that can be configured to run on file save.
-You can also run the format manually:
+You can also run the format check manually from the IDE or invoking Prettier on the command line.

 ```
 npx prettier --write "**/*.tsx"